VishnuEaswaran/ajit/documentation/ram_based_fs.rst

 ---------

 initramfs was introduced in 2.6.
 All 2.6 Linux kernels contain a gzipped “cpio” format archive, which is extracted into rootfs when the kernel boots up.
 After extracting, the kernel checks to see if rootfs contains a file “init”, and if so it executes it as PID 1.

     - the initramfs archive is linked into the Linux kernel image.
     - initramfs archive is a gzipped cpio archive, for which the kernel has extraction code.
     - init program from initramfs is not expected to return to the kernel while initrd used to.
     - initramfs is rootfs: you can neither pivot_root rootfs, nor unmount it.

 Buildroot
 =========

 Ajit_linux at present runs indefinitely out of initramfs.
 We need to change to a boot process which mounts a separate rootfs and then switches to that, for future proofing the development.
 Existing build tool, Buildroot, can be used for this, and we need to build twice in the process

     - once for creating just the final rootfs
     - second for creating the appropriate initramfs and kernel.

-Required changes have have been made to GeneratememMapForAjit.sh fot the same.
+Required changes have have been made to GeneratememMapForAjit.sh for the same.

 Tests
 =====